Skip to content

 Backward propagation is possible when all the inputs but ONE are known.
 The algorithm can check and look for the inputs that have more precision than needed and reduce the max/min backwards.

-For example, if and all the inputs but one A are known (max/min has the max/min computed for all the inputs but the unknown one)
+For example, if and all the inputs but one in a are known (max/min has the max/min computed for all the inputs but the unknown one)

 Verilog Considerations

 In Verilog, the addition is unsigned if any of the inputs is unsigned.
 If any input is unsigned. all the inputs will be "unsigned extended" to match the largest value.
-This is different from Sum_Op semantics were each input is signed or unsigned extended independent of the other inputs.
-To match the semantics, when mixing signed and unsigned, all the potentially negative inputs must be converted to unsign with the Ntype_op::Tposs.
+This is different from Sum semantics were each input is signed or unsigned extended independent of the other inputs.
+To match the semantics, when mixing signed and unsigned, all the potentially negative inputs must be converted to unsigned with a Get_mask(x,-1).

 logic signed [3:0] a = -1